 Indigenous Literacy Day is a national celebration of Indigenous culture, stories, language and literacy.
 Through activities on the day, we focus our attention on the disadvantages experienced in remote communities and encourage the rest of Australia to raise funds and advocate for more equal access to literacy resources for remote communities.
-See here for how we celebrated ILD at the Sydney Opera House in 2016.
-Whether you’re a school, bookseller, publisher, library, business, organisation or individual, here are some ways you can participate on this day:
+Whether you are a school, bookseller, publisher, library, business, organisation or individual, here are some ways you can participate on this day:

 This year Indigenous Literacy Day (ILD) was celebrated on Wednesday 6 September 2017.
 Events launching four beautiful books from students representing over 15 remote communities were held in Sydney, Melbourne, Perth and Brisbane.